cossacklabs/acra-engineering-demo/README.md

 Integrating Acra into any application requires 3 steps:

 1. **Generate encryption keys**.
-For this example, we will generate one storage keypair (for encryption/decryption of the data) and two transport keypairs (for a secure connection between AcraServer and AcraConnector).
+For this example, we will generate only one storage keypair (for encryption/decryption of the data).
 2. **Encrypt data**
       1. **client-side encryption (Asymmetric encryption mode)** – we integrate the client-side library AcraWriter into the application (web backend application or mobile application).
 AcraWriter encrypts the data using storage public key.
 The application then writes the data to the database.
-The application reads the decrypted data from AcraConnector.
       2. **server-side encryption (Transparent encryption mode)** – if AcraServer works in Transparent encryption mode, there's no need to integrate AcraWriter inside the app, just configure AcraServer to encrypt records in specific columns only.
 You can combine client-side encryption with server-side encryption.
-3. **Deploy server-side infrastructure**: AcraConnector and AcraServer.
+3. **Deploy server-side infrastructure**: AcraServer.
-      1. AcraConnector ensures transport protection between the client app and AcraServer.
-AcraConnector is deployed as close as possible to the client application (ideally, at the same host) and uses its own transport keypair and AcraServer's public key to encrypt the transport.
-      2. AcraServer receives a reading request from application through AcraConnector, makes sure it's legit, fetches the data from the database, decrypts it, and returns to the AcraConnector.
-AcraServer is a separate container and is connected to the database and AcraConnector.
-AcraServer uses the storage's private key to decrypt the data and its own transport keypair and AcraConnector's public key to encrypt transport.
+      1.AcraServer receives a reading request from application through TLS, makes sure it's legit, fetches the data from the database, decrypts it, and returns it back via secured TLS channel.
+AcraServer is a separate container and is connected to the database.
+AcraServer uses the storage's private key to decrypt/encrypt the data.

 Please refer to the [Acra documentation](https://docs.cossacklabs.com/pages/documentation-acra/#protecting-data-using-acra) for more detailed description and schemes.